abhidtu/CowinVaccineAvailabilitySpeaker/README.md

 * You can register for multiple districts and pin codes and start receiving voice notifications for them.

 # Usage
+1. Make sure your system has Java 8 or abovve installed.
+If not please install java 8 or above in your system before proceeding.
-1. To run CowinVaccineAvailabilitySpeaker download the latest jar from here: https://github.com/abhidtu/CowinVaccineAvailabilitySpeaker/releases/download/v1.1/CowinVaccineAvailabilitySpeaker-1.1.jar
+2. To run CowinVaccineAvailabilitySpeaker download the latest jar from here: https://github.com/abhidtu/CowinVaccineAvailabilitySpeaker/releases/download/v1.1/CowinVaccineAvailabilitySpeaker-1.1.jar
 3. Navigate to the downloads directory and note down its path.
 Open the termianl in your mac or PC and type "java -jar path_tothe_java_file".
 4. The application should start now with the message "Cowin Vacccine Availability Speaker" in Acii characters.
 5. Head over to your browser and open http://localhost:7021/